 Are you making life harder for channel partners than it needs to be?

-If you simply recruit and onboard partners without standardized sales or lead-building process, you are likely hanging partners out to dry.
+If you simply recruit and onboard partners without channel marketing plans, standardized sales or lead-building process, you are likely hanging partners out to dry.

 An inconsistent buyer experience leads to underwhelming channel performance and disgruntled partners.

 Consider implementing a structured and methodical system for qualifying leads and tracking the buyer journey throughout your channel network.
 Creates a cohesive, consistent process for leveraging partners’ services and customers.

 3.)
 Channel conflict is strategically and equally managed

 Existing within a crowded, competitive, and eroded marketplace all but ensures channel conflict.
 This unfortunate and common occurrence is frequently indicative of whether or not a channel partnership is successful.